pcaston/OpenPeerPower.github.io/source/_docs/configuration/state_object.markdown

 ---
 title: "State Objects"
-description: "Describes all there is to know about state objects in Home Assistant."
+description: "Describes all there is to know about state objects in Open Peer Power."
 redirect_from: /topics/state_object/
 ---

-Your devices are represented in Home Assistant as entities.
+Your devices are represented in Open Peer Power as entities.
 The entities will write their current state to the state machine for other entities/templates/frontend to access.
 States are a current representation of the entity.

 If you overwrite a state via the states dev tool or the API, it will not impact the actual device.
 If the device state is being polled, it will overwrite the state in the state machine the next polling.